Grim & Evil: Episodes

-Note: The first season originally aired from 2001 to 2002.
+The first season originally aired from 2001 to 2002 and consists of 13 episodes.
 They were re-aired in 2003, when they were divided into both shows.
-Another batch of 14 episodes produced for the series in 2003 and 2004 only aired when they were divided into both shows.
-Despite which, the entirety of Grim & Evil is considered season one of both The Grim Adventures of Billy & Mandy (Grim segments) and Evil Con Carne (Evil segments).
+Another batch of 13 episodes produced for the series in 2003 only aired when they were divided into both shows.
+The second half of the first season is often incorrectly listed as "Season 2".